maximus-brown/maximus-brown.github.io/_pages/test.md

 ![](/images/posts/isladiwa/isladiwa_1.jpeg)

-The artists on the team are creating amazing work like the one piece above called Bukang-Liwayway.
+The artists on the team are creating amazing work like the one piece above called Bukang-Liwayway in the Pearl of the Orient collection.
 These beautiful art pieces are minted as NFTs and proceeds are used to support some very important initiatives including the [PAWSsion Project](https://pawssionproject.org.ph/) and BAYANInitiatives.

 I highly recommend taking a look at the animated version on Pool.pm [here](https://pool.pm/0b28027fdb48b5f7f97e8c93e5939bc85eb9f0e7fe93e354672ce67d.PearlOfTheOrient01)!